mrdavidlewis/mrdavidlewis.github.io/content/notes/python/basics/python_get_arguments.md

 ---
-title: "Python_get_arguments"
+title: "Python Get Arguments"
 date: 2022-10-19T11:04:21+01:00
 draft: false
 ---

-# Get the arguments from the comand line
+## Get the arguments from the comand line

 ```Python
 from sys import argv